PARK GÜELL REGULATION

 PREPARING FOR YOUR VISIT

 In order to guarantee access to Park Güell, we recommend advance reservation and purchase of tickets.
-This reservation can be made up to three months ahead of the visit, choosing the date and the time-band, up to a maximum of nine tickets per person for each purchase.
-If your group has more than ten persons, then you have to register and reserve tickets in the specific “Organized Groups and Professionals” section.
+This reservation can be made up to three months ahead of the visit, choosing the date and the time-band, up to a maximum of seven tickets per person for each purchase.
+If your group has eight or more people, then you have to register and reserve tickets in the specific “Organized Groups and Professionals” section.

-Once tickets have been purchased, they cannot be modified and no refunds will be made under any circumstances, except in cases of supervening events, which will be considered on a case-by-case basis.
-To view the access regulations, click here.
+This booking cannot be cancelled.
+The fee will not be refunded under any circumstances, except in exceptional cases, which will be considered on an individual basis.
+For access regulations, click here.

 Park Güell’s architectural features, such as its irregular paths and steep ramps, may make it difficult for people with reduced mobility to get about.
 We recommend that you arrive via Carretera del Carmel, and we suggest a choice of two routes based on your personal circumstances.
 To find out about our services and the most convenient way to get to Park Güell, click here.